async-profiler/async-profiler/docs/ConverterUsage.md

 ### Example usages with `jfr-converter.jar`

-The usage with `convereter.jar` provided in [Download](https://github.com/async-profiler/async-profiler/?tab=readme-ov-file#Download) section is very similar to `jfrconv`.
+The usage with `jfr-convereter.jar` provided in [Download](https://github.com/async-profiler/async-profiler/?tab=readme-ov-file#Download) section is very similar to `jfrconv`.

 Let's look at an example usage.

-`java -cp /path/to/converter.jar --cpu foo.jfr --reverse --title Title`
+`java -cp /path/to/jfr-converter.jar --cpu foo.jfr --reverse --title Title`

 As we can see, the only difference lies in how the binary is used.